ibpdas/valueline/README.md

 ## 8. Limitations

-- synthetic data only
+- Synthetic data only
-- not a scorecard or benchmark
+- Not a scorecard or benchmark
-- attribution remains approximate
+- Attribution remains approximate
-- evidence quality improves over time
+- Evidence quality improves over time
-- outcomes lag, sometimes by years
+- Outcomes lag, sometimes by years
-- maturity scores are directional
+- Maturiry scores are directional

 Use alongside your own evidence, governance and judgement.